Drunk Driving / OVI / DUI Defense

 - Avoid yellow license plates and ignition interlock

 You may avoid the embarrassment of driving around with yellow license plates on your car and having to blow into an ignition interlock to start your car

 - Avoid a DUI / OVI conviction on your record

-In many of the cases Shawn Dominy handles, DUI/OVI charges are amended and reduced, and sometimes cases are completely dismissed, as you can see from the recent case results of the Dominy Law Firm.
+In many of the cases the Dominy Law Firm handles, DUI / OVI charges are amended and reduced, and sometimes cases are completely dismissed, as you can see from the firm's recent case results.

 Based on the what we find, we file motions to suppress evidence for issues such as: Did the officer have justification for stopping your vehicle?
 Did the officer have justification to detain you for a DUI/OVI investigation?
 Did the officer administer the field sobriety tests correctly?
 Did the officer have justification to arrest you for DUI/OVI?
 Did the police department follow the Ohio regulations for the breath test, blood test, or urine test?
 Was the machine in proper working order?
 Is the test scientifically reliable?
 Were records maintained correctly and paperwork completed properly?